Functions of the Board Audit and Risk Committee

 - meet periodically with the external auditors and invite them to attend meetings of the Committee to:

-- consider any comments and recommendations made by the external auditors; and
+- consider any comments and recommendations made by the external auditors

-- monitor and report to the Board on Management’s response to the external auditor’s findings and recommendations;
+- monitor and report to our Board on Management’s response to the external auditor’s findings and recommendations

-- review all representation letters to the external auditors signed by Management and ensuring information provided is complete and appropriate; and
+- review all representation letters to the external auditors signed by Management and ensure information provided is complete and appropriate

-- receiving and reviewing the reports of the external auditors.
+- receive and review the reports of the external auditors.

-On any matter within the Committee’s charter, any Export Finance Australia employee has access to the Chair of the Committee.
+On any matter within the Committee’s Charter, any employee of Export Finance Australia has access to the Chair of the Committee.

-Any access to Export Finance Australia’s employee and business records required by the Committee in order to fulfil its charter will be arranged through the Managing Director & CEO, Chief Financial Officer or Board Secretary.
+Any access to our employees and business records required by the Committee to fulfil its Charter will be arranged through the Managing Director & CEO or Chief Financial Officer.

-The Chair of the Committee will provide a report to the Board following each meeting.
+The Chair of the Committee will provide a report to our Board following each meeting.
 In addition, the Committee will provide:

-- copies of its minutes to the Board;
+- copies of its minutes to our Board

-- a report annually to the Board on the trends / issues that have arisen in the Committee’s work over the previous 12 months; and
+- a report annually to our Board on the trends/issues that have arisen in the Committee’s work over the previous 12 months

 - such additional reporting as the Board may require.